Cristhian Stuani

 Cristhian Ricardo Stuani Curbelo (/es/; born 12 October 1986) is a Uruguayan professional footballer who plays as a striker for and captains club Girona.

 He started out at Danubio, being bought by Reggina in 2008.
-He went on to spend the vast majority of his professional career in Spain, in representation of several clubs, including Espanyol; he signed with Middlesbrough from England in 2015 and, two years later, joined Girona.
+He went on to spend the vast majority of his extensive career in Spain, in representation of several clubs, including Levante, Racing de Santander and Espanyol in La Liga.
+He signed with Middlesbrough from England in 2015 and, two years later, joined Girona where he participated in the 2024–25 Champions League and was the Segunda División top scorer twice.

 Stuani made his debut for Uruguay in 2012 and appeared for the nation at two World Cups and three Copa América tournaments.
 He also held an Italian passport.

 Club career

 Danubio

 Born in Tala, Canelones, Stuani started his professional career with Danubio.
 In 2005, he went on loan to Bella Vista in the Uruguayan Segunda División, performing well enough to be recalled.

 Reggina

 In January 2008, after scoring 19 goals in the 2007 Apertura with Danubio, Stuani was signed by Reggina in Italy, penning a four-year contract with the Serie A club.
 He made his official debut on the 12th, playing 30 minutes in a 1–1 away draw against Empoli.

 When Stuani joined, the Reggio Calabria team was second from bottom and had the fewest goals scored, following Rolando Bianchi's departure for Manchester City the previous summer; he went scoreless in 12 games, but they managed to stay up.
 In 2008–09, he scored his only league goal from a penalty kick in the last round, a 1–1 home draw against Siena, having only appeared in four more matches during the entire season, which ended in top-flight relegation.

 On 31 July 2009, Stuani joined Albacete in the Segunda División, on loan.
 He finished the campaign with 22 goals in 39 matches, including hat-tricks in victories over Castellón and Córdoba, putting him in second in the scoring charts behind Elche's Jorge Molina, but his side only finished two points above the relegation zone.

 Stuani remained in the country and on loan for 2010–11, but moved to La Liga with Levante.
 He was used mostly as a backup to Felipe Caicedo, but still contributed eight goals – second-best in the squad – as the Valencians easily retained their status, netting twice in a 3–1 home defeat of Málaga.

 In the next season, Stuani was loaned to another side in the Spanish top flight, Racing de Santander.
 In December 2011, he scored a brace in each leg of the Copa del Rey tie against Rayo Vallecano, including a late penalty in the second game which secured a win on the away goals rule following a 6–6 aggregate draw.